MichaelSheinman/short-story-generator/README.md

 ## Quantitative Measures

+First, for both models we used the loss to measure the progress the models make while training.

-For the **GPT-2 model** we investigated a few different quantitative methods of measuring our model, including ROUGE, BERTScore, and BLEU.
-We decided to used the BLEU score as our measure as we found it to be the most widespread, simple, and effective metric for our task.
-BLEU stands BiLingual Evaluation Understudy.
-It's a quantative metric to evaluate the quality of translated text.
+In addition, for the **GPT-2 model** we investigated a few different quantitative methods of measuring our model on the final testing set.
+We examined BLEU, ROUGE, and BERTScore.
+We originally planned to use BLEU as our metric since it is a very widespread metric that measures similarity between two texts.
 The metric was first proposed in a 2002 [paper](https://aclanthology.org/P02-1040.pdf?ref=blog.paperspace.com) for automatic evaluation of machine translation.

-BLEU evaluates the quality based on the similarity of two texts.
-It provides a score between 0 and 1 to indicate how close the text is a human text.
-We implement this method by cutting off the end of a generated story and using our model to generate the continuation of the text.
+However, after experimenting with this metric we found that it does not make sense for our task.
+While BLEU measures how good the quality of a machine-generated translation is, writing short-stories is more of a creative task.
+The continuations of short-stories can be surprising and unusual - they are not a a translation task.
+Instead, we decide to use ROGUE.
+ROGUE stands for Recall-Oriented Understudy for Gisting Evaluation.
+Specifically, we used ROUGE-N, which measures the overlap of n-grams.
+We found ROGUE superior because it is better at measuring whether the text matches the context, rather than attempting to just measure the text as a translation.

 ## Quantitative and Qualitative Results

 #### GPT2 Model:
+ROGUE is measured on a scale of 0 to 1, with 0 indicating poor similarity and 1 indicating essentially identical text.
+We obtained a ROGUE score of 0.71, which is a good score for the task.
+We have also reduced the training loss from 3.34 to 2.95, and we reduced the validation loss from 3.25 to 3.04.
+In addition, as we showed in the model examples, our model managed to create coherent story examples.

 #### RNN Model: